 Indiana Wesleyan University's Division of Graduate Counseling offers a Master of Arts degree with a major in Counseling with six separate counseling specializations:

 All specializations are available on a part-time or full-time basis.
 We also offer a Post-Master's Degree Certificate for persons who desire to take a sequence of courses to become eligible for licensure in a different profession than the one in which they were trained, and an Addictions Counseling Certificate for persons seeking to augment their professional preparation by taking a sequence of specialized courses in addictions counseling.
 Each program within the division is designed to meet or exceed the highest standards of professional excellence.

-The Division of Graduate Counseling is dedicated to training high quality professionals who are competent to work with diverse populations within their area of specialization.
-The faculty is dedicated to training and mentoring students with an integrated understanding of Christian faith and professional practice with emphasis on student, academic, professional, and cultural competence.
+The Division of Graduate Counseling is dedicated to training and mentoring high quality professionals to competently work within their area of specialization, with culturally diverse populations and with an integrated understanding of Christian faith in professional practice.

 Clinical experience is the centerpiece of all IWU Graduate Counseling programs.
 Skill-building under the careful supervision of experienced faculty begins in the first semester of study, continues into on-site practicums, and culminates with community-based internships.
 Live supervision and the digital recording of sessions enable clinical training to be tailored to address the specific needs and strengths of the counseling trainee.
 The division is home to the Graduate Counseling Clinics, state-of-the-art facilities that offer counseling services to the Marion and Indianapolis communities.
 The clinics’ services are offered to the community on a sliding fee scale per session, that ranges from free to twenty dollars, based on household income.
 By serving in these clinics, students are guaranteed to deliver a level of service that is in alignment with diverse populations presenting issues typical of community and university service delivery systems.